Mini Chocolate Bundt Cakes

-We can’t get enough of these mini Bundt cakes!
-They are loaded with chocolate flavor, and the vanilla cheesecake mixed into the batter makes them extra special.
-The cakes are topped with a vanilla glaze and sprinkles.
+We can’t get enough of these mini cakes in our household!
+They are loaded with chocolate flavor, and the cheesecake mixed into the batter and vanilla glaze with sprinkles makes them extra special.

-I love all Bundt cakes – you must try my pumpkin Bundt – but, unsurprisingly to those who know how much I love mini cupcakes, these mini Bundt cakes are my favorite.
-You bake them in a special pan that makes six at a time so they are totally perfect for sharing.
+I love all Bundt cakes – you must try my pumpkin Bundt and Jamaican rum cake – but, unsurprisingly to those who know how much I love mini cupcakes, these chocolate ones are my favorites.
+You bake them in a special pan [paid link] that makes six at a time so they are totally perfect for sharing.
 Everyone loves getting their own personal cake!

 Pipe a thick ring of glaze onto the top of each cake.

 Then, wiggle the cake or shake the plate it’s on up and down to encourage the glaze to gently slide down the cake.